wearejust/laravel-poster-generator/README.md

 # Laravel poster generator
+<b>NOTE: Package is still in development, use it at your own cause</b>

 This collection of classes will enable you to generate `posters` quickly using `PhantomJS`.
 It enables the developer to easiliy implement an poster in HTML/CSS/JavaScript and let PhantomJS capture this into a image or PDF.

 ## Installation